dgraph-io/dgraph/wiki/content/enterprise-features/index.md

 ### Reset Groot Password

-If you've forgotten the password to your groot user, then you may reset the groot password (or the password for any user) by the following these steps.
+If you've forgotten the password to your groot user, then you may reset the groot password (or the password for any user) by following these steps.

 1. Stop Dgraph Alpha.
-If you're running a high available cluster, then you can stop this Alpha.
-2. Turn off ACLs by removing the `--acl_hmac_secret` config flag in the Alph config.
-This leaves the Alpha open with no ACL rules, so be sure to restrict access to this Alpha, including stopping request traffic to this Alpha.
+2. Turn off ACLs by removing the `--acl_hmac_secret` config flag in the Alpha config.
+This leaves the Alpha open with no ACL rules, so be sure to restrict access, including stopping request traffic to this Alpha.
 3. Start Dgraph Alpha.
 4. Connect to Dgraph Alpha using Ratel and run the following upsert mutation to update the groot password to `newpassword` (choose your own secure password):